lsteiner9/ScaleScroller/docs/persona/persona1.md

 * Technology: Phone: Motorola Moto G7

-* Attitude: Optimistic and outgoing, always up for a new challenge or for ways to improve.
+* Personality: Optimistic and outgoing, always up for a new challenge or for ways to improve.

 * Needs/Goals/Features: